AaronGullickson/soc312_project_popularity/README.md

 When your final report is ready, one team member should knit the final report to HTML and commit and push this report to GitHub.
 Then open a new issue, and summon me with the `@AaronGullickson` tag to let me know you are ready for assignment review.

-## Assignment 3: Bivariate Relationships
+## Assignment 3: Bivariate Associations

 In this assignment, we will continue the analysis of the Add Health data.
 For this assignment we will look at the key bivaraiate relationships between variables in the dataset.
 I want you to analyze the following associations: